davidvilla/python-doublex/README.rst

 Design principles
 =================

-- Doubles have not public api specific methods.
+- doubles should not have public API framework methods.
 It avoid silent misspelling.
 - non-proxified doubles does not require collaborator instances, they may use classes
 - hamcrest.assert_that used for all assertions
-- Mock invocation order is required by default
+- mock invocation order is required by default
 - Compatible with old and new style classes